Cyber Risk Analysis: everything you need to know

 “Digital risk has become truly unavoidable, but there is still some way to go before we master it!”
-These are the words of Brigitte Bouquot – former chairperson of AMRAE (Association for the Management of Risks and Business Insurance) – in the ANSSI (French National Agency for the Security of Information Systems) guide on controlling digital risk, reminding us, if we needed reminding, that cybersecurity is one of the main challenges for companies in 2022.
+These are the words of Brigitte Bouquot – former chairperson of AMRAE (Association for the Management of Risks and Business Insurance) – in the ANSSI (French National Agency for the Security of Information Systems) guide on controlling digital risk, reminding us, if we needed reminding, that cybersecurity is one of the main challenges for companies in 2024.

 The guide also focuses on risk analysis and its specificities: What is the difference between risk analysis and danger assessment?
-Why do you absolutely need to analyse digital risk?
+Why do you absolutely need to analyze digital risk?
 How should you do it?
 Which method should you opt for?

 The concept of risk is something that is mentioned everyday by everyone, and it is even sometimes confused with the concepts of danger or threat.
 However, those concepts differ in several ways.
 Although it is understandable that common usage allows for variations and tolerates differing interpretations, it is surprising to observe that the norms and standards which attempt to explain how to manage risks have diverging definitions: